KhronosGroup/Vulkan-Samples/samples/api/timestamp_queries/README.md

 This is done inside the command buffer with `vkCmdWriteTimestamp`.
 This function will request a timestamp to be written from the GPU for a certain pipeline stage and write that value to memory.

 The most interesting part of calling this function is the `pipelineStage` argument.
-As noted earlier, it's theoretically possible to use any pipeline stage in here, not all pipeline stages will net proper results due to how GPUs overlap work.
+As noted earlier, it's technically possible to use any pipeline stage in here, not all pipeline stages will yield proper results due to how GPUs overlap work.
 It's also important to note that not all implementations are able to latch timers at all pipeline stages (e.g. if they don't have hardware that maps to a given stage) and may return timers at a later pipeline stage instead.

 Calling this function also defines an execution dependency similar to a barrier on all commands that were submitted before it.